-SThis is the Annual Report of the Colorado Avalanche Information Center (CAIC) for the winter of 1987-1988.
-It describes the operations of the CAIC and the important events of the winter season.
-This annual report contains the executive summary; funding and budget; operations; weather and avalanche synopsis; detailed winter summary; information acquisition; dissemination of hazard forecasts, public education; and hazard grading.
+This is the annual report describes the operations of the CAIC and the important events of the 1987-1988 winter season.
+It contains the executive summary; funding and budget; operations; weather and avalanche synopsis; detailed winter summary; information acquisition; dissemination of hazard forecasts, public education; and hazard grading.
 53 pages.
 8 tables.
 2 appendices.
 Digital PDF download.
 IS-28D

 Excerpted from the report: